Earth Day is on April 22nd. The environment is celebrated in Vancouver that week and later in April with the Party for the Planet and other events.

 Earth Day in Chilliwack

 The Chilliwack Vedder River Cleanup Society is a non-profit organization dedicated to keeping the Chilliwack Vedder River clean.
-In 2025, the organization hosts an April River Cleanup event on Saturday, April 5th.
+In 2025, the organization hosted an April River Cleanup event on Saturday, April 5th.

 This year’s event took place at Thompson Regional Park located at 48600 Chilliwack Lake Road.
-Organizers ask participants to arrive between 8:30 am and 9:30 am to register and pick up cleaning supplies.
-Then, everyone can clean the river until 1:30 pm at the latest.
-There are prizes available to win as well.
+Participants had to arrive between 8:30 am and 9:30 am to register and pick up cleaning supplies.
+Then, everyone could clean the river until 1:30 pm at the latest.
+There were prizes available to win as well.

 Tips & Advice